 In addition to two USB-A ports, one of which supports Qualcomm’s Quick Charge 3.0 standard, there’s an 18W USB-C input or output port.
-With an additional port, you can easily charge another device.
-One of our favorite features is the detachable magnetic cable management strap that attaches to the bottom of the battery pack for convenience.
-The LED lights on the side tell you how much juice is left and show if your device is charging fast.
-There’s a 12-inch USB-A to USB-C cable in the box, but you don’t get a wall charger is not included in the package.
+That additional port can charge an extra device.
+It also includes a magnetic cable strap that stores on the bottom of the battery pack.
+Battery and charging levels are displayed using LED lights on the unit’s side.
+There’s a 12-inch USB-A to USB-C cable in the box, but unfortunately, a wall charger is not included in the package.

 - How does fast charging work?
 Here’s every single standard compared

 - The best fast chargers for your iPhone or Android